Floride Findley (1931 - 2020) - Obituary

-She was predeceased by her husband of fifty-eight years, James Elliott Findley.
+She was predeceased by her husband of 58 years, James Elliott Findley.

 Growing up, she was an active member of Starr Baptist Church.
 She joined Easley Presbyterian Church in 1959 where she sang in the choir, was a Sunday school teacher and Vacation Bible School leader.
 She was instrumental in establishing the Service and Fellowship for Over 55 Group, now known as "Amazing Grays."
 She also served as president of the Presbyterian Women of the Church.